Accelerate your learning by combining the Explain Pain and Graded Motor Imagery courses into a 3-day course.

-Courses: Explain Pain, AU 2020, EP: Stroke Neurological Rehabilitation, Graded Motor Imagery, AU 2020, Graded Motor Imagery – AU, Explain Pain – AU
+Courses: Graded Motor Imagery, AU 2020, Explain Pain, AU 2020, Explain Pain: Stroke Neurological Rehabilitation, Graded Motor Imagery – AU, Explain Pain – AU

 Brendon lives in Melbourne, Australia, where he currently works clinically with people in chronic pain in private practise, working with people with complex pain states, while also having a university research fellowship investigating sensory retraining in stroke.
 For many years he worked in hospital rehabilitation settings, in both pain and neurological programs, and has been awarded titling by the Australian Physiotherapy Association in both disciplines of physiotherapy.
 His particular interest is in complex pain states for people with neurological deficits, and has undertaken additional training in numerous neurological treatment approaches.